lynchlab-ucsf/lynchlab-ucsf.github.io/README.md

 [Lab Script Repository](https://github.com/lynchlab-ucsf/lab-code)

 Scripts are also available on wynton (/wynton/group/lynch/kmccauley/lab-code) and LynchServer2 (/data/Users/kmccauley/LabCode).
 Updates are made and transferred to both locations, so versions should be consistent.
+You can also visit github directly at: https://github.com/lynchlab-ucsf/lab-code

 ## Example Mapping File
 A de-identified example mapping file can be found [here](https://lynchlab-ucsf.github.io/docs/Nextseq_YYMMDD_mapping.txt)